ErwinJr2/ErwinJr2/docs/manual/install.rst

 .. code-block:: bash

-   python -m pip install setuptools --upgrade
+   python -m pip install setuptools, wheel --upgrade

 If you are not installing the software on a remote server, you may also want to install ``PyQt5`` for GUI support: